sorcero/ingestum/docs/plugins.rst

     from ingestum import documents

-Plugins unittests
+Plugins pytest
 -----------------

-We encourage you to add unittests for your plugin. ``tests/plugin.py`` will be run as part of ``qa.sh``.
+We encourage you to add pytest tests for your plugin. ``tests/plugin.py`` will be run as part of ``qa.sh``.

 Plugins requirements